rolando-febrero/Python_DataSets_and_Pandas/README.md

 ﻿# Python_DataSets_and_Pandas

- This tutorial was developed using Eclipse IDE.
+ This tutorial was developed using Eclipse IDE. <br />
  In order to run Python in Eclipse, go to Help -> Install new Software ... -> and use: 'Pydev p2 Repository - http://pydev.sf.net/updates/'

  -------------------------------------------------------------------------------------------------------------------